-“At some point I was looking at his holdings in the stock market and my numbers were much larger than what Forbes’ were,” he said.
+“At some point, I was looking at his holdings in the stock market and my numbers were much larger than what Forbes’ was,” he said.

 In a statement issued Tuesday, Forbes did not comment on Garcia’s calculations, but merely repeated its estimation of Gates’ and Slim’s wealth according to its most recent reports.
 The next valuation of Forbes will appear in the Forbes 400 list of the richest Americans in September, while a valuation of Slim’s worth will be published in another World Billionaires list next March, the company said.